 3. Food & Water Bowls

-Stainless steel and ceramic with a lead-free glaze are the two best materials for kitten food and water dishes.
-Plastic bowls can be found for fairly cheap but can lead to feline chin acne due to an allergic reaction to the material.
+Stainless steel and ceramic with a lead-free glaze are the two best materials for kitten food and can be put in a dishwasher.
+Plastic bowls can be found for fairly cheap price but can lead to feline chin acne due to an allergic reaction to the material.

-Bowls should be cleaned daily and placed far from the litter box, as cats don’t like to eat and relieve themselves in the same location.
+Bowls should be cleaned daily and placed far from the litter box, as cats don’t like to eat and use their litter in the same area.

 4. Cat bed